MartiMarch/Web-BruteForce/README.md

 ## Installation
 <p aling="canter">
-Check the version of your broswer and download <a href="https://selenium-python.readthedocs.io/installation.html#drivers">it</a>.
-Got to Setting pycharm subdirectory and select as interpreter "selenium".
+Check the version of your broswer and download the <a href="https://selenium-python.readthedocs.io/installation.html#drivers">driver</a>.
+Got to "File", "Settings..." pycharm subdirectory and select "selenium" as interpreter.
 </p>